Silver Lake, Staten Island: History

 Although the park's scenery is dominated by the reservoir, other parts of the park are notable.
 Land from Marine Cemetery, a nineteenth-century burial site for the Marine Hospital Quarantine in Tompkinsville, was added to the park in 1924.
 In 1928 the land was converted to a golf course, and in 1994 researchers discovered documentation linking the site to its past use as a cemetery.
 Today it is thought that perhaps several thousand immigrants, including many Irish escaping the Great Famine of Ireland, who died from contagious diseases after landing in the United States are buried under the 18th fairway of the golf course.
 The golf course itself was completed in 1929 and tennis, biking, softball, and playground facilities were added as Silver Lake Park became a recreational hub for the developing borough.
 “You can visit Silver Lake Park in your Sunday suit and come away untarnished,” a 1954 Staten Island Advance piece on the borough's parks claimed.
 The reservoir was used for potable water until 1971 when an underground storage tank system was completed, the largest of its kind in the world.
 The underground tanks were constructed in conjunction with the Richmond Tunnel, a water supply tunnel that runs from Brooklyn to Staten Island.
 Today the reservoir is used as part of the drainage system for the tanks.

 In 1988, Staten Island Borough President Ralph J. Lamberti provided $1.4 million for a new administration building and children's play area.
 Again in 1997, Borough President Molinari allocated $700,000 to repave walkways and to add new plants, benches, fences, guiderails, play equipment, handball courts.

+In 2026, $2 million was allocated for a renovation of Silver Lake Park.